Deterministic Attribution

 The payout

-3. Filter out any money that isn't at least 3 days old (remove S3 and S4)
+- Filter the balance to only include money that is at least 3 days old